AMC movie theaters reopening in Washington state on Oct. 16

 Also reopening on Friday is the local chain Far Away Entertainment, which includes the Admiral in West Seattle and the Varsity in the University District among others.

 Other local cinemas will remain closed.
 Regal Cinemas, the second-largest movie theater chain in the U.S., which has several multiplexes in the area, has announced a nationwide shutdown for the foreseeable future.
-And many local independents, including SIFF, Majestic Bay, Ark Lodge, Grand Illusion and Northwest Film Forum, have announced that they are not reopening at this time.
+And many local independents, including SIFF, Majestic Bay, Ark Lodge, Grand Illusion and Northwest Film Forum, have announced that they are not yet reopening.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.